sharkymark/python_commissions/README.md

-##### Change log

-05/31/21
-- use of dict, if/else, str/upper, args
-- definitions, import, multi-line comments

-# Sample Python application
+# Sales commissions calculator

-This is a Python console application that calculates sales commissions depending on the rate
+This is a Python CLI app that calculates sales commissions depending on the rate

 e.g., python3 commissions.py 1400000 T20